 It was my third warning not to contend with smart bugs.

 Parasites are our most resistant intruders.
 Once you’re prone to them, managing them becomes part of your lifestyle.
-They will mess you up unless you do a fundamental cleanup.
+They will mess you up, unless you do a fundamental cleanup.
 Then they will try to mess you up anyway.
 Figuring out a lifestyle and a nutrient regimen that successfully contains parasites can take years.
 Unless you get lucky.

-Despite its potency, modern medicine practitioners blithely ignore antimicrobial power, often relegating silver to quack status.
-It’s incredible how little information you can find on silver at first look before you dig in deeper.
+Despite its potency, modern medicine practitioners blithely ignores antimicrobial power, often relegating silver to quack status.
+It’s incredible how little information you can find on silver at first look, before you dig in deeper.
 Only natural doctors and experienced users attest to its healing power.
 Dr. Rima Laibow, director of the Natural Solutions Foundation, lists over 638 exotic and common bugs, including common flu and the not-so-common flesh-eating MRSA superbugs that silver wipes out in lab conditions.

 Silver works in a clever way.
 Bacteria (and mold and mildew) need three things to grow: water, food, and a substrate – a surface on which it can attach.
 If one of these is not present, bacteria can no longer multiply exponentially.
 Silver wipes out the substrate itself, thereby wiping out the bad bacteria in a manner that also prevents them from evolving or replicating further.
 After taking care of business, silver flushes out of the body a bit like C vitamin, a safe and non-intrusive way to get rid of the bad guys, who simply don’t have the base left from where to multiply or evolve.

 And unlike antibiotics, it doesn’t mess up your immune system.
-It leaves the good bacteria intact, which are absolutely essential for our resistance, endocrine system, and neurotransmitter production.
+It leaves the good bacteria in tact, which are absolutely essential for our resistance, endocrine system and neurotransmitter production.
 The best news?
 Bacteria will never be able to develop a resistance to silver.